Caesar's better bettor: Chiefs, rarely a home underdog, are this week against Bills

 This week’s opinions (odds listed are the most favorable that were available Friday afternoon among the three area sportsbooks):

-There are two more instances this Sunday.
+There are two more cases of this Sunday.
 The Giants are back stateside to entertain the Ravens and the Packers have returned to U.S. soil and are at home against the Jets.

 Ravens at Giants, noon Sunday: The team total on the Ravens is 24½, a score they have surpassed just twice in five games.
 And the Giants have not allowed more than 22 in any outing.
 But Baltimore should be able to move the ball against a jet-lagged defense that will have trouble containing elusive Ravens QB Lamar Jackson.
 Ravens over 24½ points (Argosy). ••